 Jackson Building in Minneapolis’ North Loop was built in 1897 as a farm implement showroom and warehouse with trains going directly inside the building.
-In 2016 a complete transformation along with a full renovation was finished and it turned the brick-and-timber warehouse into an elegant and edgy boutique hotel.
-The iconic features of Hewing Hotel are the giant pine beams that were sourced from the forests of Minnesota.
-Historic architectural details are kept as treasures of the past like the original industrial elements in combination with the right amount of modern deco.
+In 2016 a complete transformation and a full renovation were finished, and it turned the brick-and-timber warehouse into an elegant and edgy boutique hotel.
+The iconic features of Hewing Hotel are the giant pine beams sourced from the forests of Minnesota.
+Historic architectural details are kept as past treasures, like the original industrial elements combined with the right amount of modern deco.

-The on-site restaurant, Tullibee, proudly uses the farm to table philosophy serving culinary storytelling through specialty dishes.
-Head to the rooftop to enjoy the best panorama of the Minneapolis skyline.
-The Rooftop oasis 6 floors above Washington Ave is the place to hang out and grab a tasty drink.
-The hotel took inspiration from Nordic traditions and placed a sauna on the roof, along with a pool as a weather-proof concept.
+The on-site restaurant, Tullibee, proudly uses the farm-to-table philosophy of serving culinary storytelling through specialty dishes.
+Then, head to the rooftop to enjoy the best panorama of the Minneapolis skyline.
+The Rooftop oasis six floors above Washington Ave is the place to hang out and grab a tasty drink.
+The hotel took inspiration from Nordic traditions and placed a sauna on the roof and a pool as a weather-proof concept.